Zakariya09/NodeJS-REST-API-for-Retail-Cloth-Shop-With-GST-/readme.md

+## Installation

+i - clone repository on your local drive.

+ii - open repo. folder in VSCODE.

+iii - Go to App.js File and on line no. 18 add your database connection string i have used mongo Db for this App.

+iv - Open Terminal and run command 'npm start', REST will be launched on localhost: PORT 3000

+v - Following are commands i have uses throughout the API development.

-## install nodemon packageto auto start server after change
+## Install nodemon package to auto start server after change
 Command -  npm i --save-dev nodemon

-## install morgan package for logging
+## Install morgan package for logging
 Command -  npm i --save morgan

 ## To parse the body of incoming request